cselab/aphros/doc/sphinx/src/convdiff.rst

 the constructor takes mappings describing the boundary conditions and the initial fields:

-.. includecode:: src/solver/convdiffvi.h
+.. includecode:: src/solver/convdiffv.h
-  :func: ConvDiffVectImp
+  :func: ConvDiffVect
   :dedent: 2

 with the initial velocity ``fcvel``,